 The University of California's Policy on Student Conduct and Discipline describes expected standards of behavior and identifies actions that are limited or prohibited on campus.

 The UC Davis Principles of Community set forth ideals and expectations for campus interactions.
 Members of our community are expected to treat each other with respect and dignity, to refrain from displays of inappropriate anger or intimidating conduct, to shun epithets or abusive language, and to find effective means to disagree, to persuade and to inform through rational discussion.
 Although the Principles of Community are not enforced by punishment unless the act is a crime or breach of conduct standards, the Principles provide guidance for engaging in behavior and interactions which align with our community values.
 All participants in the UC Davis Pre-College Program will be expected to uphold these values.

 As indicated in the University of California's Diversity Statement, we are committed to fostering diversity, and confronting and rejecting bias based on race, ethnicity, gender, age, religion, language, abilities/disabilities, sexual orientation, gender identity, socioeconomic status, geographic region, or other experiences, values, and worldviews that arise from differences of culture and circumstance.

 Please note in particular our policies and procedures related to discrimination and sexual and gender-based harassment.
-You can also deepen your understanding of what constitutes discrimination, harassment, hate or bias by exploring the educational information available on our site.
+You can also deepen your understanding by exploring the Harassment and Discrimination Assistance and Prevention Program (HDAPP).